Sage-Bionetworks/DCA-Data-Ingress-Docs/programmatic-upload.md

 nav_order: 2
 ---

+# Uploading Data Using the Programmatic Interface (Python)

 Synapse data upload via a programmatic client
 This option would typically be most suitable for upload of files residing on a cloud or your local machine; and in case of uploading large-number and/or large-size files.